hijoput4/SharingWare/readme.md

 ### 1- Spotify has ads, how to remove them?

     Use: https://github.com/SpotX-CLI/ for PC use.  -(no 320kbps).
+This one still seems to work.
-    Use: https://xmanagerapp.com/ for android use.  -(no 320kbps). ⚠ Note: It seems the app is broken.
-Downloading the modded binaries is impossible now.
-Something is wrong with their hosting.
+    Use: https://xmanagerapp.com/ for android use.  -(no 320kbps). ⚠ Note: It seems Spotify changed things and there is now a bug where the app skips songs and doesn't play.

 [MY ADVICE](https://github.com/hijoput4/TheBubble/blob/main/OTHERS/spoti)